 Who Should You Bring in to Help on Your Rebrand?

-We’ve mentioned bringing in agency help already, but just to clarify who you should bring in for help with your rebrand, here are our thoughts:
+We’ve mentioned bringing in agency help already, but just to clarify who you should bring in for help with your rebrand, you should consider the below options:

 If you run a small business, then a freelancer might be your best choice.
 They’ll be more affordable, and you’ll be able to work directly with them to get what you need.